TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Experiment

-We evaluated learning curves across different policies using the WEZ damage ratio.
-This ratio signifies the proportion of the opponent's life that our agent has reduced through the use of WEZ.
+\textbf{Learning Curves:} We evaluated learning curves across different policies using the DZ damage ratio.
+This ratio signifies the proportion of the opponent's life that our agent has reduced through the use of DZ.
 By assessing this metric once every 10 episodes, we can quantify the improvement in performance over the course of training.
-Fig. \ref{fig:learning_curves} compares the performance of different baseline policies.
-The results show that our model surpasses other baseline models in terms of performance convergence and learning speed.
-The MLP was unable to learn the appropriate maneuvers to confront aggressive opponents.
-While the LSTM successfully learned aerial dogfights and achieved a damage rate of over $50\%$—a rate higher than that of the DCS-Ace—its performance plateaued at around $60\%$.
+Fig. \ref{fig:eval_result} (A) compares the performance of different baseline policies.
+The results show that our model surpasses other baselines in terms of performance convergence and learning speed.
+The MLP was unable to learn the appropriate maneuvers to confront agile opponents.
+While the LSTM successfully learned dogfights and achieved a damage rate of over $50\%$—a rate higher than that of the DCS-Ace—its performance plateaued at around $60\%$.
 By employing the long and short-term features, the LS-LSTM exhibited better performance compared to the LSTM.
 However, as it only concatenates these two features without adequately integrating them, it failed to fully leverage their combined potential, preventing it from surpassing the $80\%$ performance threshold.
-Incorporating the transformer architecture, TempFuser effectively captured the opponent's tactical and dynamic attributes, allowing an average $90\%$ WEZ damage.
+Incorporating the transformer architecture, TempFuser effectively captured the opponent's tactical and dynamic attributes, allowing an average $90\%$ DZ damage.